 - Garlic: All Italian dishes must have garlic!
 Use fresh garlic or if you must jarred minced garlic.

 - Fresh Thyme: Classic Marry Me Chicken recipes use fresh thyme to season the sauce.
 If you don’t have fresh thyme on hand, you can replace it with 1 teaspoon of dried thyme.
-Or substitute with fresh basil.
+Or substitute with fresh basil or even oregano.

 - Crushed Red Pepper Flakes: For a hint of spice!
 Use more or less depending on how spicy you want it.

 - Heavy Cream: This will make the sauce perfectly creamy!
-I wouldn’t replace this with half and half or milk, since it will create a thinner sauce.
+I wouldn’t replace this with half-and-half or milk, since it would make the sauce thinner.
 But it’s your dinner, so make it how you like it!

 - Sun-dried Tomatoes: They add a tangy flavor that balances the richness, use dried or those packed in oil.

-- Parmesan Cheese: Stir in some parmesan cheese at the end for an added layer of savory flavor.
-I recommend using fresh grated parmesan cheese as it will melt into the sauce much easier.
+- Parmesan Cheese: Stir in some Parmesan cheese at the end for an added layer of savory flavor.
+I recommend using fresh grated Parmesan cheese as it will melt into the sauce much more easily.

 Get the full recipe in the recipe card below.